 Mamdani’s Moment: Early Post-Election Thoughts

 Whether that will be the case remains to be seen.
 What’s certain, though, is that in the days and weeks ahead we’ll hear a rerun of the same arguments about why he cannot, will not, and/or should not succeed we have heard again and again during the campaign.
-Some of these are, without question, serious.
-Many others are not.
-In my view, they reveal less about the limits of Mamdani’s politics than about the limits of imagination – and, in some cases, frankly, the bad faith – of those who advance them.
+Some of these are, without question, more serious.
+Many others are not — and many, in my view, reveal less about the limits of Mamdani’s politics than about the limits of imagination – and, in some cases, frankly, the bad faith – of those who make them.

-True to form, Murdoch's New York Post announced Mamdani's victory by dressing up democratic socialism in Cold War drag.
+True to form, Murdoch's New York Post announced Mamdani's victory by dressing him up in Cold War drag.

 2. “Nice Ideas, But How’s He Actually Paying for This?”

 This, doubtlessly, is a serious concern.
 Yes, implementing Mamdani’s agenda – fare-free buses, universal childcare, and all the rest of it – will be hard, not least because so many influential figures, right up to the senior ranks of the Democratic Party, would like nothing more than to see him fail.
 But difficulty shouldn’t be confused with impossibility, just as a political problem – building support in a resistant legislature, confronting entrenched interests, etc. – should not be mistaken for an economic one (“the money isn’t there”).
-New York is a fantastically wealthy city, and Mamdani’s repeated point is that political possibility expands when people organise around it.
-That’s not magical thinking.
-History has shown, time and again, that this is how institutions change – even if decades of neoliberal governance have made it hard to imagine otherwise, and there are undoubtedly real fiscal and economic questions to work through.
+There are undoubtedly real fiscal and economic questions to work through, but New York is a fantastically wealthy city, and Mamdani’s repeated point is that political possibility expands when people organise around it.
+That’s not magical thinking, even if the way our brains are wired after decades of neoliberalism may make many doubt it.
+History has shown, time and again, that this is how institutions change – and if it has happened before, it can happen again.

 3. “He’s Too Young and Lacks Experience.”

-Age and competence aren’t the same thing – anyone pretending they are should take a look around, especially in politics– yet it is of course fair that some worry about Mamdani’s age – he’s thirty-four – and relative lack of (executive) experience.
-However, I’d argue this concern is offset somewhat by the fact that he just ran a damn good campaign: he organised neighbourhoods, built coalitions, mobilised constituencies, managed complex logistics – and beat opponents with far longer CVs.
-That may not be the same as governing New York City, of course.
-But it isn’t nothing either.
-More to the point, he seems fully aware that governing requires capable, qualified people: in a recent interview with Jon Stewart, he stressed precisely this – that bringing in good people is essential and he is committed to doing so.
+Age and competence aren’t the same thing – anyone pretending they are should take a look around, especially in politics – yet it is of course understandable that some worry about Mamdani’s age (he’s thirty-four) and relative lack of (executive) experience.
+However, I’d argue this concern is offset somewhat by the fact that he just ran a damn good, history-making campaign: he organised neighbourhoods, built coalitions, mobilised constituencies, managed complex logistics, reliably performed under tremendous pressure – and ultimately beat numerous high-profile opponents with, guess what, far more “experience”.

-And let’s be real: it is not despite his age but because of it – and the way it helped him connect with constituencies and issues others ignored – that he won and that we’re now talking about the possibility of a new progressive politics in New York!
+And, finally, let’s be real: it is not despite his age but because of it – and the way it helped him connect with constituencies and issues others ignored – that he won and that we’re now talking about the possibility of a new progressive politics in New York!
 If he fails, we’ll know soon enough.
-But to assume failure in advance because of his youth or relative inexperience strikes me as a fundamental underestimation of the political talent that got him this far – and a little patronising on top of it.
+But to assume failure in advance because of his youth or relative inexperience strikes me as a fundamental underestimation of the political talent that got him this far (and a little patronising on top of it!).

 4. “But He’s Muslim… and So On, and So Forth” [Pick Your Prejudice].

-As in many New York campaigns before, this one got dirty, with Mamdani’s Muslim background “problematised” at times – sometimes subtly, sometimes less so.
+As in many New York elections before it, this one got dirty – and especially in the final stretch, Mamdani’s Muslim background was regularly “problematised” – sometimes subtly, sometimes less so.
 This one we can keep brief: if you oppose Mamdani’s policies – on housing, taxes, public safety, Israel, take your pick – fair enough.
 But if your objection focuses on his background or religion, you’re not engaging in politics, but – sorry, not sorry – in bigotry.
 Full stop.

 5. “He’ll Compromise Away His Radicalism and Principles.”

 And, finally, a worry often voiced on the left – and bound to resurface now – is this: “He’s genuine, but once in office the system will chew him up, and all we’ll get is a watered-down version of his platform.”
 It’s a fair worry.
 History is full of progressive hopefuls whose ambitious agendas were diluted, or worse, once they entered office.
-But compromise is not surrender.
-Without the ability to compromise, Mamdani wouldn’t have made it this far.
+But compromise is not surrender and, more than that, without the ability to compromise, Mamdani wouldn’t have made it this far.
 Mayors can’t simply snap their fingers to implement commitments; compromise is unavoidable.
 The question isn’t whether he’ll compromise – he will – but how and/or where, and that will depend not just on him but on those who support him.

-Progressive politics – no big news here – often falters because the left undermines itself.
+Progressive politics – no big news here – often falters because movements on the left have a habit of tripping over their own feet, e.g. when internal divisions and purism sap their momentum.
 Anyone remotely interested in seeing Mamdani succeed should do their part to prevent that, give him space to find his footing, and remember that popular support and sustained grassroots mobilisation aren’t just what won him the election.
 They are also what will, in no small part, determine the success or failure of his mayoralty.
 There’s no way around it: the structures within which any mayor operates impose real limits, especially for progressives trying to push beyond the status quo.
 But an engaged public can expand the realm of the possible, strengthen their hands, and make it far more likely they will be able to deliver on the promises that brought them to power, while impatience, infighting, or preemptive skepticism would almost certainly do the opposite.

-Where things go from here – whether Mamdani succeeds or not – is yet to be seen.
-What’s clear, though, is this: what happens in New York matters far beyond the city, because it will shape how millions elsewhere imagine what cities – and democracy itself – can be.
-Those wary of his politics or unconvinced by his platform will watch nervously; for those of us broadly (or enthusiastically!) supportive of what he stands for, it’s a moment to celebrate, even if, for all the hope his win has inspired, the real work only starts now.
+Whether Mamdani succeeds or not – remains to be seen.
+What is clear, though, is this: what happens in New York matters far beyond the city, as what happens in the Big Apple informs how millions elsewhere imagine what cities – and democracy itself – can be.
+Those falling for “red-scare” hysteria or similar tropes, or simply wary of his politics or unconvinced by his platform, will watch nervously.
+For those of us broadly (or enthusiastically!) supportive of what he stands for, it’s a moment to celebrate.
+This was not just a win, but a massive win – a mandate few could have imagined only a few months ago.